• Skip to primary navigation

 • It's a great way to get your kiddos to eat spinach

-• You can freeze it to make ahead for holiday parties
+• You can freeze it to make ahead of time for holiday parties

 • It makes steak night at home taste even better